bright/cdktf-training/scripts/README.md

 ## Overview

-The `generate-image.js` script uses OpenAI's DALL-E model to generate simple, clean images specifically designed for presentation slides.
+The `generate-image.js` script uses OpenAI's DALL-E model to generate simple, clean images with a single focused item, specifically designed for presentation slides.

 ## Prerequisites